 Manual Automation is ignored.
 Play Whenever you locate, the parameter will jump to the value that is recorded in the automation.
 You cannot change the value manually.
 Write When locating, the value will stay as it is (no playback of automation).
 During playback (only), the current value will be written to automation.
 You can move the control manually and your move will be written to the automation.
-Touch The parameter will act like it is in Play, unless you "touch" it with the mouse.
-Then it will record your moves until you release the mouse button, then will pop back to the saved value at that time point.
-Latch Operates like "Touch" mode except it will retain the last value of your moves when you released the mouse button.
+Touch The parameter will act like it is in Play, unless you "touch" it with the mouse (or a control surface that is touch-sensitive).
+Then it will record your moves until you release the mouse button, at which point it will revert back to the saved value at that time point.
+Latch Operates like "Touch" mode except it will retain the last value of your moves when you release the mouse button.